timdose/learn/workshop-portrait-drawing.markdown

 title: "Portrait drawing"
 description: "Learn advanced techniques to block in and model portraits"
 background-image: "images/bg-portrait@1000h.jpg"
-prereqs: "To take this workshop, you must have taken the [Accurate Drawing](/workshops/accuracy/) and the [Intro to Shading](/workshops/shading/) workshops."
+prereqs: "Before you take this workshop, please take the [Accurate Drawing](/workshops/accuracy/) and the [Intro to Shading](/workshops/shading/) workshops first—or get permission from Tim."
 category: "Online workshop"
 ---